 This conference series serves as a forum foran international community of researchers, practitioners and vendors on all aspectsof multi-disciplinary scheduling.
 The aim is to bring together schedulingresearchers and practitioners from all the disciplines that engage with scheduling research.
 In order to further promote interaction between researchers and practinoners we have set up a forum that you might like to contribute to.
-The forum currently has 7 posts.
-The latest topic is entitled What scheduling resources should you know about?.
+The forum currently has 18 posts.
+The latest topic is entitled MISTA 2013: Social Day.
 Or why not take a look at a random post.

 We are very happy to be working with a number of partners, who are supporting the conference.
 A complete list is available here.
 Through their generous support, we are able to offer three student scholarships.